psychemedia/island-storynotes/john_the_painter.md

 *Portsmouth, Dec.
 13.* The Comptroller, and several of the Commissioners of the Navy, having been for several days past examining into the state of the Dock-yard in consequence of the late fire, and of persons on whom the slightest suspicions had fallen, but had not been able to detain any one, the suspicions appearing to be groundless.
 The damage sustained is the rope-house, and a few stores, and rigging to the Princess Amelia, now fitting out, and the workmen's tools.
 The greatest loss is the want of the rope-house, for now the ropemakers and spinners are going to the other Dock-yards to work until a temporary place can be built for them here, which will take up a considerable time.

 ```

+Security precautions at the Dock yard gates were also increased.

 ```{admonition} Everyone on their guard, December 1776
 :class: dropdown